hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 Determine the covariates and/or confounders that should be included in your experimental design model.
 Sleuth can be used to analyze multiple conditions from complex experimental designs.

-Within Sleuth, models are written similar to DESeq2 using the following syntax: `design <- ~ sex + treatment`.
+Within Sleuth, models are written similar to DESeq2.

-The formula above would test for the overall effect of treatment controlling for differences due to sex.
-The condition being tested is the last term added to the formula.

-More complex designs can be analyzed using Sleuth as well.
-For example, interaction terms can be added to the design formula to test if the effect attributable to a given condition is different based on another factor, for example, if the treatment effect differs between sexes.
-To learn more about setting up design formulas for more complex designs, see the [DESeq2 tutorial](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf) (chapter 3 discusses complex experimental designs).
-There is also a [recent post](http://nxn.se/post/134227694720/timecourse-analysis-with-sleuth) describing the use of Sleuth to perform time course analyses.
-While Sleuth has much flexiblity in design models, it is unable to support some complex designs, such as nested models.

 Since the only condition we plan to test is our sample type, our design formula is very simple:

 ```R
 design <- ~ sampletype
 ```

+More complex designs can be analyzed using Sleuth as well by adding additional covariates (i.e `design <- sex + treatment`).
+Also interaction terms can be added to the design formula to test if the effect attributable to a given condition is different based on another factor, for example, if the treatment effect differs between sexes.
+To learn more about setting up design formulas for more complex designs, see the [DESeq2 tutorial](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf) (chapter 3 discusses complex experimental designs).
+There is also a [recent post](http://nxn.se/post/134227694720/timecourse-analysis-with-sleuth) describing the use of Sleuth to perform time course analyses.
+While Sleuth has much flexiblity in design models, it is unable to support some complex designs, such as nested models.

 #### Create Biomart dataset to query